-View PHONESALENA HARRIS's Obituary on DaytonDailyNews.com and share memories
+View Phonesalena HARRIS's Obituary on DaytonDailyNews.com and share memories

 |

-SELLERS-HARRIS, Priscilla K. 88, of Springfield, Ohio passed away peacefully in her home February 16, 2020.
+HARRIS, Phonesalena 88, of Springfield, Ohio passed away peacefully in her home February 16, 2020.
 Her memory will be cherished by her daughters, Akeen O. (Harris) Watson and Priscilla K. Sellers-Harris; sons, Virgil Harris, Kesalon Harris and Samuel F. Harris and a host of other relatives and friends.
-Visitation from 12 noon until 1 p.m. and funeral service at 1:30 p.m. in the City of God Church, 501 S. Wittenberg Ave.
+Visitation is Saturday, February 29, 2020 from 12-1 p.m. in the City of God Church, 501 S. Wittenberg Ave.
+Funeral service will follow at 1:30 p.m.
 Arrangements by the Robert C. Henry-Clark Funeral Home. www.robertchenryfuneralhome.com